deejaygeroso/terraform-aws-ec2/README.md

-# Terraform Module for Launching AWS VPC and EC2 instance
+# Terraform AWS EC2 Module

-This is a terraform module that allows you to provision AWS VPC and EC2 instance using ubuntu-trusty as its default OS.
+This is a terraform module that allows you to provision AWS VPC and EC2 instance.
+Ec2 instance is using ubuntu-trusty as its default OS.

 ## Getting Started